pri0ri7y/arcpy102/ReadMe.md

 ----------------------

 1. Download and extract the package.
-2. In ArcCatalog, browse to WebmapWrappers > InsertToken.tbx.
+2. In ArcCatalog, browse to InsertToken.tbx.
 3. Right-click > edit CustomPrint.
 4. Double-click on the Insert Token to Webmap JSON tool in the model.
 5. Edit the Server, Username, and Password credentials to match the ArcGIS Server you wish to get a token from.
 Click OK.